williamahartman/Jamepad/README.md

 ### Getting Jamepad

 ##### gradle
 If you use gradle, you can pull this package in from jitpack.
-First, add jitpack to your repositories section:
+First, add to your repositories section:
 ````
 repositories {
   ...
+  jcenter()
   maven { url "https://jitpack.io" }
 }
 ````
-Next, add this line to your dependencies section.
+Next, add to your dependencies section.
 Update the version number to whatever the latest release is.
 ````
 dependencies {
   ...
+  compile 'com.github.WilliamAHartman:Jamepad:1.4.0'
-  compile 'com.github.WilliamAHartman:Jamepad:1.3.2'
+  compile 'uk.co.electronstudio.sdl2gdx:sdl2gdx:1.0.4-beta3'
 }
 ````
 ##### maven